-The reduction in fee savings in 2019/20 compared to 2018/19 is mainly due to reduced fund value over the period.
-The above savings do not take into account additional charges serviced on the fund because of investment in the pool sub funds, which are direct costs of us investing in the pool, for example auditing, FCA regulation and depositary costs.
+The reduction in fee savings in 2020/21 compared to 2019/20 is mainly due to reduced fund value of actively managed pooled funds over the period.
+The above savings do not consider additional charges serviced on the fund because of investment in the pool sub funds, which are direct costs of us investing in the pool, for example auditing, FCA regulation and depositary costs.